Many organizations exist in the real world. They may operate in the private sector or the public sector.

-Likewise, business organizations come with differences in ownership.
-For example, they may be sole proprietorships in which one owner operates and controls the business.
-Or they are partnerships, which are formed by two or more partners.
+Likewise, business organizations have different ownership structures.
+They may be sole proprietorships in which one owner operates and controls the business, or they may be partnerships formed by two or more partners.

 Some limited companies operate privately, where their shares are not traded on the stock exchange.
 We know them as private limited companies (private limited companies).
 Others have listed their shares on the stock exchange and operate as public limited companies.